 This recipe takes around 20 minutes to make.
 Not long to then enjoy your orange syrup.

 Step 1: Cut up the 2 Valencia oranges, remove the skin and just leave the flesh of the orange.
-Put all the oranges into a blender and puree them.
+Put all the orange flesh into a blender and make sure it is thoroughly pureed.
 Pour out into a measuring cup, you should have 1 cup.

 Step 2: Put the orange puree, water, and sugar into a saucepan.
 Melt the sugar and wait till the mixture thickens up a little.
 Depending on the amount of sugar added depends on how thick the syrup gets, if you wish to have a thicker syrup you can add more sugar.
 (I put my syrup in the fridge and it thickened up a bit more after a few days.)

 Step 3: Add the orange rind to the mixture so that the orange flavour gets stronger.
-I cut up all the skin of the orange and added it all.
+I cut up all the orange skin and added it all.

 POST FEAST REVIEW